coding/WebIDE/README.md

 docker run -p 8080:8080 --name webide webide/webide
 ```

-Howerver, if you want to persist app state, you need to make sure `$HOME/.m2`, `$HOME/.coding-ide-home` directories exist.
+Howerver, if you want to persist app state, you need to make sure `$HOME/.coding-ide-home` directories exist.
 If not, you need to **manually create them**, then run:
 ```
-docker create -p 8080:8080 -v $HOME/.m2:/home/coding/.m2 -v $HOME/.coding-ide-home:/home/coding/.coding-ide-home --name webide webide/webide
+docker create -p 8080:8080 -v $HOME/.coding-ide-home:/home/coding/.coding-ide-home --name webide webide/webide
 ```

 Rebuild and run with: